Successful PPC campaigns hinge on strategic management — from a meticulous buildout to recurring optimizations. Here’s

 PPC management mistakes to avoid

-As with anything complex, there are plenty of pitfalls.
+As with any advertising strategy, there are plenty of pitfalls.
 Here are a few of the gotchas you should avoid.

 Location settings should always be set to Presence: People in or regularly in your targeted locations.
 Otherwise, you’re likely to reach people outside your target area and, therefore, not interested.

 This is another way to hamper your success.
 You need to give your campaigns enough budget for at least a few clicks a day to get anywhere.
 Certainly, more than that is better since it will take more than a handful of clicks to get good data and conversions.

 If you aren’t doing this then you are not using all of the cards you have up your sleeve.
 If you have a customer list, you should always upload it.
 This will teach Google what converting customers looks like and find more of the same.
 Use caution with the audiences you add, though.
 Adding audiences that haven’t converted will teach Google the wrong thing.

 This is probably the single biggest mistake you can make.
 Not seeing conversions?
 Check to make sure your conversion event is firing.
-Conversions seem really high?
+Conversion rate seem suspiciously high?
 Make sure you’re not double counting.
 A good PPC manager confirms the conversion tracking works when it’s set up and continues to check occasionally to make sure nothing is amiss.

 Ecommerce PPC management tips

-While many of the tips and tricks for lead gen apply to e-commerce, it also has its own set of pitfalls and traps, particularly when it comes to management and structure.
+While many of the tips and tricks for lead generation apply to ecommerce, it also has its own set of pitfalls and traps, particularly when it comes to management and structure.
 Read on for a handy list of dos and don’ts.

 Ecommerce PPC: Dos